baraklagziel/baraklagziel/README.md

 🌐 I make apps for Web browsers

-🌱 I’m currently learning Reactjs
+🌱 I’m currently learning AWS & K8S

-👯 I’m looking to collaborate on Reactjs
+👯 I’m looking to collaborate on AWS & K8S

 🤔 I’m looking for help with AWS

-🔭 I’m currently working on Asperii

 📫 How to reach me: br.lagziel@gmail.com